To create a new service, navigate to the admin center.

 Service settings

-A set of POD (Proof of delivery) settings and some features of the Customer and Driver Applications are displayed in this section as follows:
+A set of delivery method settings and some features of the Customer and Driver Applications are displayed in this section as follows:

 Enable driver photo